matn7/CS-Notes/src/main/java/spring/SPRING.md

 ```

-- Init and destroy ethod signatures
+- Init and destroy method signatures
     - Any access modifier
     - Any return types.
 Void most popular
-    - Any metod name
+    - Any method name
     - No arguments allowed

 - For the prototype scope spring does not call **destroy** method.